 WACAI’s board of directors and volunteers are made up of past and present students who have been deeply touched by WACAI’s programs and are dedicated to making them accessible to expansive audiences.

-Many of you already know that drumming has many positive benefits, but in considering the tumultuous times we are in it seems important to count all the ways!
+Many of you already know that drumming has many positive benefits, but just in case you don't, its important to count all the ways!

-Many of you already know that drumming has many positive benefits, but in considering the tumultuous times we are in it seems important to count all the ways!
+Many of you already know that drumming has many positive benefits, but just in case you don't, its important to count all the ways!

 Read MoreA series designed to put a spotlight on seven Black cultural artists throughout the state of Oregon to elevate their work and discuss how racism affects their lives.